ttscoff/popclipextensions/README.md

 Also known as WebMD, this extension shows up when you select text on a web page.
 Clicking it will convert the selected headlines, text and links (including image links) to Markdown in your clipboard.

+### Twitterify

+Convert all @names and #tags to Markdown or HTML links.
+You can set the default link type in the extension's options, and manually switch to the other type by holding down Option when running it.

 ## Download

 The GitHub repository for all of my extensions is [here][github].